Mary Margaret White

 Bobby has a bachelor's in American Studies from the University of Southern Mississippi and has received multiple awards from the Mississippi Press Association, including the Bill Minor Best Investigative/In-depth Reporting and Best Commentary Column.
 He was recognized for two consecutive years as "Advocate of the Year" for the North Mississippi Special Needs Arc.

-He is president of the Mississippi Capitol Press Corps Association and works with the Mississippi State University Stennis Institute to organize press luncheons.
+He is president of the Mississippi Capitol Press Corps Association and works with the Mississippi State University Stennis Institute to arrange luncheons for newsmakers.

 “Mississippi needs people to shine light on both its failures and its successes.
 Unfortunately, fewer and fewer traditional news outlets are able to shine that light.
 As a journalist, and perhaps more importantly as a native Mississippian, I am thankful there are other outlets -- namely nonprofits -- able and willing to fill the void.”

-Erica Hensley, a native of Atlanta, has been working as an investigative reporter for Mississippi Today since May 2018.
+Erica Hensley, a native of Atlanta, has been working as an investigative reporter focused on Public Health for Mississippi Today since May 2018.
 She is a Knight Foundation fellow for our newsroom’s collaboration with local TV station WLBT and is a member of the engagement team and curates The Inform[H]er, our monthly women and girls’ newsletter.

 Before joining our team, she was a freelance reporter and worked as a reporter for Georgia Health News and managing editor for Aesculapian.
 She also was a bookseller.